Panorama of the active lava flow of the 7-8 August 2026 Etna eruption from the crest of Valle del Bove

 For the latest status of the volcanic activity and the INGV bulletins, see the latest Etna eruption page.

-The excursion, lasting about 3.5 hours, departs at 18:30: the evening timing makes it possible to reach the summit viewpoint as the sun goes down, when the incandescent lava stands out at dusk, delivering an unrepeatable natural spectacle.
+The excursion, lasting about 6-7 hours, departs at 15:00: the afternoon timing is designed to reach the crest as the sun goes down and stay there for the sunset and a while beyond it, so you can see the lava by night, when the incandescent lava stands out at its best, delivering an unrepeatable natural spectacle.

 Excursion Itinerary